solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 Now we are cooking!
 You can see exactly what the agent intends to do before it writes a single line of code.
 You can answer its questions, refine the plan, and polish it until it's exactly right.
 In my experience, the agent often catches details I overlooked (like the caching pattern example above), which would have caused inconsistencies later.

+Here's the magic of context.
+Once the agent has explored your codebase and built a plan, you don't need to start from scratch for related tasks.
+The relevant files are already loaded, and the agent remembers what it just did.
+Your next prompt can be much simpler:

+**You:**
+> Update `UserProfile.tsx` to call the new endpoint and replace the placeholders with real data.

-"But what about the hard stuff like race conditions, complex state machines, and security edge cases?"
+"What about the hard stuff like race conditions, complex state machines, and security edge cases?"
 These are exactly where good prompting matters most.
 The AI struggles when you're vague, but if you can enumerate the edge cases, describe the state transitions, or specify the security requirements, it handles them remarkably well.
 Of course, this assumes you actually understand the problem.

-Remember the key lesson from earlier: if you don't know how to solve the problem, the AI doesn't know either.
-The opposite is true as well.
-If you understand the solution, the AI can execute it.
-The challenge is breaking down that complexity into clear, actionable steps.
+But wait...
+Earlier I said the problem was giving AI too complex problems to solve.
+Well, complexity itself isn't the enemy.
+Unclear complexity is.
+AI can solve any complex task but the challenge is breaking down that complexity into clear, actionable steps.

+Once you get the hang of it, you start developing an intuition for when you can give the AI a broad goal versus when you need to spell out every step.

 ## Prompting Is a Skill